Italian Dolomites

 The steepest and most dramatic?
 Sesto Dolomites, whose icon are the Three Peaks of Lavaredo (Tre Cime)

-Summit not to be missed:
+Summit not to be missed

 A single Dolomitic icon has never been established, due to the endless amount of peaks, spires and incredibly vertical cliffs.
 Below is just a very limited selection of the most photographed and symbolic mountains:

-• TRE CIME (Three Peaks of Lavaredo): they sit on the Dolomites’ northern side, within the Sesto Dolomites natural park.
+They sit on the Dolomites’ northern side, within the Sesto Dolomites natural park.
 They look like 3 huge pinnacles rising up over 500 metres from the scree slopes.
 They are made of dolomia rock, slowly and constantly modelled by the glaciers sitting on top of them during the various Ice Ages.
 The northern faces were eroded to such an extent that are now one of the greatest overhanging cliffs in the world (West Peak’s north face).
 These cliffs sport some extreme climbing routes, whilst the southern faces sport mountaineering ascents which, despite not being trivial, are definitely doable by anyone with some basic mountaineering experience.
 Besides the three peaks, the entire group consists of a few other peaks that offer not just climbing routes but also via Ferratas or easy hikes with great scenic views over the three peaks.

-• MARMOLADA: the Queen of the Dolomites and its 3,348 metres are the highest peak in the area.
+The Queen of the Dolomites and its 3,348 metres are the highest peak in the area.
 Its most characteristic feature is the only remaining Dolomites’ true glacier on the northern side and the most perfect limestone cliff on its southern side.
 Her majesty here is almost unrivalled in the entire world.
 More than 6 km wide and 1km high, it sports more than 200 routes, all of them demanding.
 Just think about the fact that many are over 30 pitches long!
 Some of these dreamy routes are: Thomasson, Don Quixote, Tempi Moderni (Modern Times) and Via Attraverso il pesce (Route through the fish)

-• TORRI DEL VAJOLET (Vajolet Towers): remember the unfortunate opening scene from “Cliffhanger” the movie, starring Sylvester Stallone?
+Remember the unfortunate opening scene from “Cliffhanger” the movie, starring Sylvester Stallone?
 It was shot among these very towers.
 Here is where the void is the real celebrity.
 Spigolo Piaz (Piaz’s Edge), one of the most celebrated routes, despite its moderate difficulty, is unrivalled in terms of exposure.
 Try it and you’ll see it.
 The dense network of huts and via Ferratas in this area is a hiker’s paradise.

-• TOFANA DI ROZES: it’s rare to catch sight of this mountain without a cloudy hat encircling its summits.
+It’s rare to catch sight of this mountain without a cloudy hat encircling its summits.
 The Tofana, with its impressive size, dominates the landscape and can be seen from far away.
 Its excellent solid rock makes it a well known climber’s destination.
 However, its long via Ferratas are the most successful attraction among the enthusiasts!

 The Dolomites’ climate is typically Alpine, even if somehow made milder given their location on the Alps’ Italian (southern) side.
 Indeed, the high summits shield the very cold northerly winds coming from Russia and northern Europe.
 The Dolomites range in height from a minimum of 1,200 metres (valley bottom) up to 3,000 metres (Marmolada is the highest elevation at 3,343 metres).